Danny Johnson (racing driver)

 Danny Johnson (born March 3, 1960) is an American Dirt Modified racing driver who has earned over 600 feature event victories at 55 different speedways in 13 states and two Canadian provinces.

 Racing career

-Danny Johnson began his racing career in 1979 with a win at the Canandaigua Speedway, New York, and claimed his 600th victory in 2022 at the Outlaw Speedway in Dundee, New York.
+Johnson began his racing career in 1979 with a win at the Canandaigua Speedway, New York, and claimed his 600th victory in 2022 at the Outlaw Speedway in Dundee, New York.
 He has also competed and been victorious at the east coast racetracks from Florida to Canada, including the New York venues of Lebanon Valley Speedway, Orange County Fair Speedway in Middletown, Ransomville Speedway, and Weedsport Speedway.

 Johnson captured the 1997 Super Dirt Week 300 on the Syracuse Mile and won the companion 358 modified title twice, first in 1997, and then in 2006.
-He was crowned the overall Mr. DIRT champion in 1989, 1992, 1997 and again in 1999, and was inducted into the Northeast Dirt Modified Hall of Fame in 2019.
+He was crowned the overall Mr. DIRT champion in 1989, 1992, 1997 and again in 1999, and was inducted into the Northeast Dirt Modified Hall of Fame in 2019, and the 2025 class of the New York State Stock Car Association Hall of Fame.